nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

 4. Remove the line `"D:\\SteamLibrary\\steamapps\\common\\Beat Saber\\beatsaber.vrmanifest",` (should be the first line under `manifest_paths: [`) and save the file.
 5. Restart SteamVR once again and make sure that "Default" is selected in Manage Controller Bindings for Beat Saber.

 If you're still having issues after following all of these steps, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).
+If you don't want to wait, the only sure-fire way of getting the game to work again is to do a clean install.
+It is highly recommended to make a backup of the installation folder before reinstalling the game if you want to keep your songs/avatars/sabers/settings or any other stuff that might be in there.